thePlatform/thePlatform-video-manager/README.md

 # == Changelog ==

 ## = 1.4.0 =
-* Account settings are now separate from the rest of the plugin preferences - Note this will require reconfiguring the plugin.
+* Account settings are now separate from the rest of the plugin preferences - Note this will require reconfiguring the plugin
+* Added an About page

 ## = 1.3.0 =
 * Plugin settings are now cleaned up when switching accounts or deactivating